MusabShk/user-db/README.md

 # user-db (User database)

-A Web App build using React.js to create user database </br>
+A Web App build using React.js and bootstrap 5.0 to create user database </br>

 Data that can be added :
 1. Name of the user